-Outer Hebs in early autumn.
+Outer Hebrides in early Autumn for birders.

 Expect a wide variation in weather conditions, which can be wild and unpredictable, with temperatures perhaps averaging around 15 degrees Celsius.
 Sunshine, rain and strong winds are all possible, and you will probably experience a bit of everything.
 Biting insects are not expected.
 Please bring walking boots or shoes, weatherproof clothing and a small rucksack.
 The holiday will be run at a relaxed pace, with time for photography and botany as well as fabulous birdwatching in a spectacular setting!
 There will be moderate (3-8 mile) walks several days on a variety of mostly flat terrain.
 Rare birds don't always turn up in convenient locations, and gates and stiles may have to climbed in order to see all of the species.

 What's included in your North Ronaldsay for Birders in Early Autumn holiday price